Dontdrunk/ComfyUI-DD-Nodes/README-EN.md

 3. Currently only supports node translation, frontend functionality translation is not yet supported

 ## Version History
+- v2.6.0 (2025-06-23)
+- Complete reconstruction of the prompt management panel with many new features
+- Improved interface layout panel custom color functionality, now with a dedicated color preset panel

 - v2.5.0 (2025-06-20)
   - 🔄 **Prompt Manager New Features**:
     - Added intelligent backup system - all prompt operations automatically save to extensions\Prompt_Manager\prompts.json